Surfer12/MergeSortGradleV1/Docs/Assignment/PDFs/Explanation of Merge Sort Implementati.md

 - The stability of Merge Sort means that equal elements retain their original order, which is crucial for maintaining the relative order of equal elements in the sorted array.
 - The consistency of Merge Sort ensures that its performance is predictable and reliable, making it a valuable tool for sorting tasks in various applications.
 This is highlighted by its consistent time complexity of O(n log n), which is efficient and reliable for sorting large datasets.

-## Key Components of the Merge Sort Algorithm
+## Key Components of the Merge Sort Algorithm with provided analysis and alterations

 ### 1. `performMergeSort` Method